GMarc3l/Guess-the-button/README.md

-You have to guess the winning button having a chance of 33% to win!
+You have to guess the winning button having a 33% chance to win!